flatpak/flatpak-docs/docs/introduction.rst

 ``flatpak`` is the command that is used to find, install and remove applications. ``flatpak --help`` provides a full list of available commands.

-Most flatpak commands are performed system-wide by default.
-To perform a command for the current user only, use the ``--user`` option.
-This allows runtimes and application bundles to be installed per-user, for instance.

 For more information on flatpak commands, see the :doc:`flatpak-command-reference`

 Identifiers